ijl/orjson/README.md

 `loads()` deserializes JSON to Python objects.

-It raises `orjson.JSONDecodeError` if given an invalid type or invalid JSON.
-This exception is a subclass of `ValueError`.
+It raises `JSONDecodeError` if given an invalid type or invalid JSON.

+`JSONDecodeError` is a subclass of `ValueError`.
+This is for compatibility with the standard library.

 ```python